 ALEXANDRIA, Va.
 (Dec.
-10, 2020) – The National Credit Union Administration expanded educational opportunities on its Learning Management Service (opens new window) in 2020, giving credit unions more resources to help them grow and better serve their members.
+10, 2020) – The National Credit Union Administration expanded educational opportunities on its Learning Management Service (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) in 2020, giving credit unions more resources to help them grow and better serve their members.

 “I encourage all credit union leadership and staff to look into the opportunities our Learning Management Service provides,” NCUA Chairman Rodney E. Hood said.
 “LMS resources cover important subjects from basic training to advice on expanding services, all geared towards helping credit unions improve their efforts to provide affordable financial services.”